transkatgirl/katbench/README.md

 ### analyze.py

-analyzes data saved to disk by `bench.py` and calculates metrics
+analyzes data saved to disk by `bench.py` and generates data analyses

 WIP